alcantarar/dryft/README.md

 I recommend using the [Anaconda](https://www.anaconda.com/distribution/#download-section) to setup a Python 3.6.7 environment to use this package.
 If you wish to setup a new environment, an Anaconda [environment](environment.yml) file is included to automatically install most dependencies.
-You can create/activate an anaconda environment and download dependencies:
+You can create/activate an anaconda environment and download dependencies using the Anaconda Prompt:
 ```
 git clone https://github.com/alcantarar/dryft.git
 cd dryft